jfirebaugh/capybara-firebug/README.md

 in Firebug.
 A step definition for `Then stop and let me debug` is provided for this purpose.
 When executed, it breaks in the Ruby debugger.

-## Using Firefox 4 and Firebug 1.7.0
+## Firefox 3

+By default, this gem uses the Firebug 1.7.x series, and so is compatible with Firefox 4 and 5, but not Firefox 3.

-If you want to use Firefox 4 with Firebug 1.7.0, configure the firebug_version setting in your `capybara.rb` support file
+If you want to use Firefox 3, you need to explicitly specify the firebug_version setting in your `capybara.rb` support file:

     # located in features/support/capybara.rb or similar
     require 'capybara/firebug'
-    Selenium::WebDriver::Firefox::Profile.firebug_version = '1.7.0'

-## Using Firefox 5 and Firebug 1.7.3

-If you want to use Firefox 5 you should update selenium-webdriver gem (~> 0.2.2) and set firebug_version to 1.7.3

-    # located in features/support/capybara.rb or similar
-    require 'capybara/firebug'
-    Selenium::WebDriver::Firefox::Profile.firebug_version = '1.7.3'
+    Selenium::WebDriver::Firefox::Profile.firebug_version = '1.6.2'

 ## Customizing the Profile